AMWA-TV/bcp-005-03/docs/NMOS-With-IPMX-PEP.md

 As indicated in [TR-10-13][], the provisioning of PSK(s) in devices supporting the Privacy Encryption Protocol (PEP) is under the control of the device manufacturer.

-An NMOS API MUST NOT allow the provisioning of PSKs in devices.

 Refer to the "Key Distribution" section of [TR-10-13][] for more details about the key distribution and provisioning processes.

 The provisioning of PSKs is intentionally under manufacturer control, providing flexibility in implementation methods to support diverse deployment environments and security requirements.